jcsu1835/AESPA/README.md

-# AESPA
+# What is AESPA?
 AESPA is the Advanced Editor for SPACE Problem Analysis.
 It is developed based on C++ language and Qt framework.
-The AESPA supports many helpful functions to assist the users of SPACE code.
+The AESPA supports many helpful functions to assist the users of SPACE code as follows:

+## Text edit
+AESPA can be used as a typical text editor.
+It means that AESPA supports many functions like normal text editors.

+## SPACE input categorization
+If you open and load a SPACE input file without a syntax error, AESPA detects SPACE components automatically.
+And they are displayed in the component tree.
+Users can navigate the input by selecting a tree item.

 # Releases
 + Download [ Version 1.0.0 ](https://drive.google.com/file/d/1h2RvJOmhqxlrBqqUk1k9eLe5QBNOqjJd/view?usp=sharing)